 The Foundation (first year) internship provides a generalist perspective of social work practice through a wide range of field assignments.
-The Advanced (second year) internship focuses primarily on the student’s concentration - Individuals, Groups, and Family Practice; Community Organizing; and Policy Practice.
+The Advanced (second year) internship focuses primarily on the student’s concentration: Individuals, Groups, and Family Practice; Community Organizing; or Policy Practice.

 MSW Field Education:

 - Offers a wide range of placement opportunities throughout CT

 - Weekly supervision from an MSW field instructor based at the agency

 - Students spend 15 hours a week at their field placement; at least 8 hours must be during the day

 - While in field, students are also enrolled in classes